sargonas/InnkeeperSlackbot/README.md

 ## Install & Run
 - `git clone repo`
 - `npm install`
+- For non-Heroku use:
   - rename example.config.json to config.json
+  - uncomment specified code in innkeeper/inkeepergold.js
   - Obtain an API key (see below) and place it in config.json
   - `node app.js`

-### Production deploy
-Everything should be set in place to work on Heroku or a similar production platform.
+- For Heroku use:
+  - rename .example.env to .env
+  - Obtain an API key (see below) and place it in .env
+  - `heroku local:run node app.js`

+(If running in production on Heroku, be sure to set your ENV variables on Heroku and keep your .env ignored from git!)

 ## Usage
 Configure an outgoing webhook in slack to send a POST request to the server (http://example.com/get_card) when it identifies your trigger (we use 'innkeeper' for ours).